 1969 Dodge Charger

-Another iconic car from the late '60s and early '70s was the 1969 Dodge Charger.
-Dodge presented this car to the American market with some different choices.
-The SE and R/T were the main models, and then the 500 and Daytona were the race models.
-There were also five V8 engines offered, including the Street Hemi, which put out 425 horsepower.
-The body style stayed the same across models, a two-door hardtop with long, sleek lines and a deep-set grille.
-The '69 model updated the '68 with a vertical grille divider.
+The body style remained the same across all the models, but the '69 model updated the '68 with a vertical grille divider.
 One of the most interesting facts about the Charger is that the Charger Daytona was the first vehicle to go over 200 mph top speed for NASCAR.
-The Daytona was specifically modified to be more aerodynamic and was extremely impressive for its time in that regard.
-NASCAR eventually changed its rule book and the Daytona's type was banned.
+The Daytona was specifically modified to be more aerodynamic and extremely impressive for its time.

 1969 Pontiac Firebird Trans Am